-The story opens in 1945.
+The story opens in 1945, during the tumultuous expulsion of Germans from Czechoslovakia.
 The war may be over but it’s still a dangerous time, with lawlessness and banditry as the liberated country tries to find its feet again.
 Troubled Lieutenant Viktor Chotovick (Petr Čepek) arrives in a small town after spending the war moving from place to place, longing to return to his home country.
 He is treated with initial suspicion by Sergeant Hejna (Jan Vostrcil, a familiar face from Miloš Forman’s New Wave stuff, including Loves of a Blonde and The Firemen’s Ball).
 Turns out Viktor is in town with a job to do – he’s been assigned to catalogue and manage a large isolated mansion.

 The assignment suits Viktor because he’s just trying to get his head together after the war.
 The mansion was formerly the home of a wealthy Jewish family before it was commandeered by a local Nazi party member, Heidenmann, who has been captured and taken to Olomouc to await execution.
 What Viktor isn’t told is that the mansion comes with a cleaner and a cook – Heidenmann’s daughter, Adelheid (Emma Černá), who is sent by Hejna to serve Viktor…